codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Echoing-command-outputs-4e35.md

 It is possible to combine the `echo` command with the `$(command)` special syntax which returns the output of another command as a string.

-Lets understand this concept by trying out some examples:
+Let's understand this concept by trying out some examples:

 __Output the current user together with a string:__